 Online learning is a mode of distance learning and is being referred to as e-learning.
 It is an alternative educational delivery method that makes use of the internet.
 It has been considered as one of the best practices in adapting to new technologies.

-Furthermore, more and more people are getting access to online education for the reason that it offers high flexibility learning to fit your work and home life.
+Furthermore, more and more people are getting access to online education for the reason that it offers high flexibility in learning to fit your work and home life.

 Ultimately, online learning has become an alternative for higher education through video conferencing, chat, webcam, and other online platforms.